Social Skills Group: Client Supervision

 Learn to set appropriate goals, monitor progress and provide evidence-based feedback that helps every client build confidence in real-world social settings.

-The Social Skills Group: Client Supervisor course prepares clinicians to oversee and support clients participating in social skills groups.
-The course highlights assessing readiness, developing individualized treatment plans and setting neuro-affirming goals, encouraging meaningful social development.
-Clinicians build skills in evaluating progress, collaborating with facilitators and offering constructive feedback using evidence-based practices.
-By the end, they are equipped to guide families and facilitators with compassion, ensuring client-centered care and positive outcomes.
+The Social Skills Group: Client Supervisor Course prepares clinicians to oversee and support clients participating in social skills groups.
+Learners develop skills in assessing readiness, creating individualized treatment plans and setting neuroaffirming goals that support meaningful social development.
+The course emphasizes progress monitoring, collaboration with group facilitators and providing constructive, evidence-based feedback to ensure client-centered care and positive outcomes.

 Who should take this course?

-Clinicians whose scope of practice includes overseeing client treatment plans, making treatment decisions, and providing active supervision of cases, for clients participating in social skills groups.
+This course is designed for clinicians whose scope of practice includes overseeing client treatment plans, making clinical treatment decisions, and providing active supervision for clients participating in social skills groups.

 Prerequisites